I have come over time to use more and more the bread bags that come into my home. They are very versatile and very freezer friendly.

 Being a farmer and rancher's wife, we are always looking for ways to save.
 In the summer months, the men are in the fields a lot, and take their lunch.
-They use so much bread that I save the bread bags, cut them off a little and use for bags for their lunch items to go in.

 I use an empty Kleenex box, stand it up on end next to the inside wall of a cupboard, and put all my bread bags, bun bags, etc. that I want to save in it.
 I reuse them when I make bread or bake buns.
-The plastic that is around hole of the Kleenex box helps hold them all in.

 Never toss those bags when you've finished a loaf of bread.
 They are great for storing home baked goods either to freeze or store in your cupboard - saves on using and washing your plastic containers - less time spent and water used.